 For a daily read, a Sunday school lesson, or to be used as a book report, this is a phenomenal tool for young children to learn about a Biblical character.
 With additional books on Jesus, Mary, and the Apostle Paul available, there should be room on the bookshelf for this educational series.

-Thanks to Simon and Schuster for furnishing this complimentary book in exchange for a review based on the reader’s honest opinion.
+Thanks to Book Look Bloggers for furnishing this complimentary book in exchange for a review based on the reader’s honest opinions.

-This review will be posted on DeeperShopping, Bookpleasures, and Amazon with links on Bookfun.org, Pinterest, and LinkedIn.
+This review will be posted on Book Look Bloggers, DeeperShopping, Bookpleasures, and Amazon with links on Bookfun.org, LinkedIn, and Pinterest.